 Classy and Sassy Après Ski In Vail

 Pepi’s is plucked from the Alps, a classic Austrian pub and guesthouse, home to one of Vail’s original settlers Pepi Gramschammer.
 Pepi’s often has a musician playing après ski in the cozy pub.
 Its convivial and cozy.
 Pepi has passed, but the spirit lives on at this classic!
-Lunch on teh patio is a treat on warm ski days too.
+Lunch or an aperitif on their patio is a treat on warm ski days too.

 Remedy Bar at Four Seasons Vail is a chic second floor atrium bar – just the remedy if you want a craft cocktail, in a swank setting.
 The outdoor fire tables overlook the Four Seasons pool and spa, offering a fab view of Lindsey’s Run and Vail’s front side.
 Drinks are pricey but so nicey – it’s the Four Season at Vail – one of the top ski hotels in the West.
 Live music in the early eve is fantastic here too.

-Slope Room at Vail’s Gravity Haus has fabulous food and an après menu with tasty small plates, in a sophisticated yet cozy environ.
+Slope Room at Vail’s Gravity Haus has creative food and an après menu with tasty small plates, in a sophisticated – ok bougie (pricey) yet cozy environ.
 The bartenders offer swift service and ski banter.

 El Segundo overlooks the babbling Gore Creek, with a great taquiera vibe, and tasty margs too with a spacious deck and a sophisticated interior atmosphere – craft cocktails and small but sophisticated tacos complete your fiesta!